My Garage

 Q:

-What are the final steps to complete the installation for the 2008 Toyota Tacoma?
+What is the first step to remove the Knock Sensor from the 1NZ-FE engine control system for the 2008 Toyota Yaris?
 Posted by Customer

 A: